Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Quantum Walks with Mid-Measurement: A Quantum Zeno Effect

 The result is in Figure \ref{fig:housing_metro_correlations}.
 Nearly all the correlations are strongly positive.
 This shows that, in cases where a house is sold for less than its asking price, there is a very strong correlation between the translation volume, and the closeness of the list and the sale prices.

+\todo{Pg 21, Figure 19.
+This might be beyond the scope of this paper but it would be interesting to see how the price behaviour changes for the case where prices are rising vs falling.}

+In addition to the number of sales in a region, it is instructive to look at the correlation between home prices and the list-to-sale price ratio since the price of a home is the driving factor in a home purchase.
+As a proxy for home prices we use the Zillow Home Value Index (ZHVI) which reflects the typical value for homes in the 35th to 65th percentile range.

+Figure \ref{fig:housing_metro_time_series} shows both the raw monthly values (above) for the San Francisco region as well as monthly changes (below) comparing the ZHVI and list-to-sale ratio values for the last 6 years.
+The bottom chart shows more clearly the positive correlation between the two if we consider monthly changes.
+Monthly changes give a better sense of market ups and downs.
+As prices fall, we see that buyers are more likely to bid lower than the list price.
+Conversely, in a rising market, buyers are more likely to bid more than the list price.

-This is in line with the trends expected from quantum economics models, in which various beliefs and opinions about value can evolve and diverge more when there are fewer transactions or measurements.
-However, it is also easy to propose simple non-quantum models for this behavior.
-Fewer comparable samples should lead to greater sampling error and thus greater price uncertainty.
-One potential strategy for evaluating and distinguishing which approaches are better would be to consider the dynamics / evolution of prices in such models: for example, to see if aspects of the quantum Monte Carlo sampling reduction described by \citet{egger2020quantumfinance} can be applied to the problem of making accurate price estimates with fewer comparable sales.
-Any quantum `modeling advantage' on this problem would be especially compelling, because housing transactions are a naturally limited resource: we cannot simply train larger classical models for longer and assume they will give better results.
+That fewer transactions correlates with larger list-to-sale price ratios is in line with the trends expected from quantum economics models, in which various beliefs and opinions about value can evolve and diverge more when there are fewer transactions or measurements.
+The correspondence between overall price changes and list-to-sale ratios could be described by a quantum walk with a clear directional momentum.
+However, it is also easy to propose simple non-quantum models for these behaviors.
+Fewer comparable samples leads to greater sampling error and thus greater price uncertainty: thus lower liquidity brings higher volatility.
+One potential strategy for evaluating and distinguishing which approaches are better would be to consider the dynamics / evolution of prices in such models: for example, to try applying the quantum Monte Carlo sampling reduction described by \citet{egger2020quantumfinance} to the problem of making accurate price estimates with fewer comparable sales.